Mental Health Services in Tennessee IEPs

 The IEP team must consider positive behavioral interventions and supports for students whose behavior — including behavior arising from mental health conditions — impedes their learning or the learning of others (Tenn.
 Comp.
 R. & Regs.
 0520-01-09-.12; 34 CFR 300.324(a)(2)(i)).

-Tennessee encourages coordination between school-based services and community mental health providers through TDMHSAS to provide wraparound supports for students with emotional and behavioral disabilities (34 CFR 300.154 (interagency coordination)).
+Tennessee coordinates school-based services with community mental health providers through TDMHSAS for wraparound supports (34 CFR 300.154 (interagency coordination)).

 Key Timelines